Do well paying stay at home mom jobs really exist?

 Why blogging is the BEST job for a stay at home mom:

 There really are a ton of job options for stay at home moms…but as far as I’m concerned, blogging is the best kind of stay at home job.
 It’s a be your-own-boss kind of job, an answering-to-no-one kind of job.
-It’s a my-kid-kept-me-up-all-night-I-will-die-if-I-have-to-work… so I just WON’T, kind of job.
+It’s a my-kid-kept-me-up-all-night-I-will-die-if-I-have-to-work… so I just WON’T work today, kind of job.

 My mom was a hairdresser.
 She said she went back to work when I was a year old, and she cried every day for three months.
 So she quit her job, and opened a salon in our basement.
 She says it was the best choice she ever made – to become a mom who works from home.